Read this if you are a business owner.

 One model to assess risk and select an appropriate multiple is the exit and succession planning software prepared by MAUS Business Systems (“MAUS”).
 The MAUS Business Attractiveness model assists analysts in assessing and diagramming the risk profile of a company.
 This model was developed to assess business attractiveness to potential acquirers based on common risk factors.
 Analysts can use this software as part of their assessment of an appropriate valuation multiple.
 This model is also a helpful communication tool because it provides a visual representation of a company’s risk profile and highlights the areas in which a company can improve.

 Using this model, analysts assess a company’s risk profile regarding several key factors.
 MAUS then generates a report that includes a series of diagrams like the one below.
 Business attractiveness factors are positioned around the outside of a polygon.
-If a company performs well regarding a particular factor, a point is plotted towards the outside of the polygon.
-If the company performs poorly, a point is plotted towards the center of the shape.
+If a company performs well regarding a particular factor, a point is plotted toward the outside of the polygon.
+If the company performs poorly, a point is plotted toward the center of the shape.
 The points are then connected to visualize a company’s risk profile.

 Business Risk & Value Factors